amiaopensource/An_Archivists_Guide_To_Matroska/metadata.md

 ffmpeg -f lavfi -i testsrc -t 1 -metadata ARCHIVAL=yes -metadata PRESERVE_THIS=okay -metadata DESCRIPTION="Just color bars" some_metadata.mkv
 ```

-Look at the tags for these files with mkvinfo, mkvinfo, and ffprobe.
+Look at the tags for these files with mkvinfo, mediainfo, and ffprobe.

 ```
 mkvinfo some_metadata.mkv